SD-github21/alt-book-search-engine/README.md

 # **Alternative Book Search Engine**

 ## **Description**
 The purpose of this project was to take a fully functional MERN stack application that was built in React with a RESTful API and to refactor it to use a GraphQL API built with an Apollo Server.
-This application is a book search engine website that allows users to search for books using the Google Books API and then save and delete selected books of interest.
+This application is a book search engine website that allows users to search for books using the Google Books API and then save and delete selected books of interest within their user account.

 ## **Table of Contents**
 [User Story](#user-story)<br>